sehmaschine/django-filebrowser/docs/actions.rst

     foo.applies_to(lambda fileobject: fileobject.filetype == 'Image')

-In the above example, foo will be applicable exclusively to image files.
-That is, the action will appear in the action list only for image files.
+In the above example, foo will appear in the action list only for image files.
 If you do not specify any filter function for your action, |fb| considers the action as applicable to all files.

 Messages & Intermediate Pages
 -----------------------------